25 Easy Interior Design Ideas for a Luxe HDB Kitchen

 Accent Pendant Light

-So you painted your walls white, you have closed lower cabinets and minimalist upper shelves.
-Natural lighting is welcomed, and your kitchen looks spacious enough, but you still feel that you are missing something- a striking focal point.
-Clean minimalist kitchen designs are cosy and amazing, but since there are a bunch of kitchens that adopt a minimalist approach, some become monotonous and easier to forget.
+So you painted your walls white, and you have closed lower cabinets and minimalist upper shelves.
+Natural lighting is welcome, and your kitchen looks spacious enough, but you still feel that you are missing something—a striking focal point.
+Clean, minimalist kitchen designs are cosy and amazing, but since there are a bunch of kitchens that adopt a minimalist approach, some become monotonous and easier to forget.